3 races on the ballot in Brownsville— candidates make last effort to reach out to voters before Election Day

 Read Also: Reminder: Early voting ends Tuesday, Election Day May 1

-For lifelong Brownsville resident Yuri Peña, seeing her chidden and those she works with at her daycare grow up with more options is a priority.
+For lifelong Brownsville resident Yuri Peña, seeing her children and those she works with at her daycare grow up with more options is a priority.

 "I'm not about political power or ego trips," Peña said.
 "All I want is a better community and to focus on our kids."